Don't Miss Any Builds' Updates!

 That’s why the TFLOPs value is an accurate indicator of the graphics card performance.
 But this is only valid when comparing same brand (Nvidia VS Nvidia or Radeon VS Radeon) models.

-Even though, if you have a personal preference for Intel products, then it’s completely fine to go that way.
-Just keep in mind that you will have to replace the motherboard when you want to upgrade the CPU.
+But still, if you have a personal preference for any of the two brands, then it’s completely fine to go that way.
+Just keep in mind that both Intel and AMD have their own benefits and drawbacks.

 Remember that you can use Disqus without signing in!